-[optional [information] When more than one option exists for any given parameter, the options are listed within braces:
+When more than one option exists for any given parameter, the options are listed within braces:

-option-1 option-2 option-n

-- Parameters enclosed in parentheses are called subparameters and are subject to the same rules regarding parameters.
-The parentheses enclosing subparameters must be coded to delimit a series of one or more subparameters. - An ellipsis (a series of three periods) is used to indicate the omission of a variable number of similar parameters:

 '''

-lun-2,type-code,...,lun-5,type-code
+option-1

+option-2

+option-n

+'''

+- Parameters enclosed in parentheses are called subparameters and are subject to the same rules as parameters.
+The parentheses enclosing subparameters must be coded to delimit a series of one or more subparameters. - An ellipsis (. . .) is used to indicate the omission of a variable number of similar parameters:

+'''

+lun-2, type-code,...,lun-5, type-code

 '''